MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/select-management-pack-file.md

 ---
 ms.assetid: 0a119fc2-b6fb-4ca6-a2ce-5344ea69b327
-title: Select a management pack file in Operations Manager management pack
+title: Select a Management Pack File in Operations Manager Management Pack
 description: This article provides an overview about how to select a Management Pack File
 author: Anastas1ya
 ms.author: v-fkornilov